International Undergraduates as Nondegree Students

 Undergraduate students who wish to enroll with OSU for one or more terms, but who do not plan to complete degree requirements at OSU and will not participate in an established exchange program, should contact International Admissions at firstname.lastname@example.org for further information, and before applying.

-International students who wish to enroll in Academic English, Undergraduate Pathway or Graduate Pathway programs should contact INTO Oregon State University at firstname.lastname@example.org for further information.
+International students who wish to enroll in Academic English, Undergraduate Pathway, Undergraduate Transfer Program or Graduate Pathway programs should contact INTO Oregon State University at email@example.com for further information.

 Admission of International Undergraduate Students

 International students are admitted to OSU based on meeting the minimum OSU academic requirements, English language proficiency requirements and evidence of funding requirements (if an F-1 or J-1 visa is needed).
-Visit the Office of International Admissions online at http://admissions.oregonstate.edu/?q=international/.
+Visit the Office of International Admissions website.

 In general, international applicants must have completed their high school diploma or secondary school certificate with a minimum 3.0 on a 4.0 scale, an average "B" grade (A–F), or the equivalent.

-Applicants transferring from a recognized college or university outside the U.S. must have a cumulative grade-point average of 2.5, meet OSU's math requirement for transfer students (if you have earned 36 or more transferrable credits) AND be eligible to return to the most recent institution attended.
+Applicants transferring from a recognized college or university outside the U.S. must have a cumulative grade-point average of 2.25, meet OSU's math requirement for transfer students (if you have earned 24 or more transferrable quarter credits) and be eligible to return to the most recent institution attended.

-Applicants transferring from a regionally accredited college or university in the U.S. must have a cumulative grade-point average of 2.25, meet OSU's math and writing requirements for transfer students (if you have earned 36 or more transferrable credits), AND be eligible to return to the most recent institution attended.
+Applicants transferring from a regionally accredited college or university in the U.S. must have a cumulative grade-point average of 2.25, meet OSU's math and writing requirements for transfer students (if you have earned 24 or more transferrable quarter credits), and be eligible to return to the most recent institution attended.

 Applicants must present proof of English language proficiency, if available, by submitting TOEFL, IELTS or an acceptable alternative, e.g., IGCSE, SAT, ACT, or AP results.